Natalie Swan

 What schools did Natalie Swan attend?

-Natalie Swan attended University Of Oregon Lundquist College Of Business.
+Natalie Swan holds Business Administration, Marketing from University Of Oregon Lundquist College Of Business.

 What skills is Natalie Swan known for?

-Natalie Swan has skills like Event Planning, Social Media Marketing, Marketing, Facebook, Public Speaking, Public Relations, Marketing Strategy, Brand Development, Social Media, Advertising, Leadership, Event Management.
+Natalie Swan is listed with skills including Event Planning, Social Media Marketing, Marketing, Facebook, Public Speaking, Public Relations, Marketing Strategy, and Brand Development.